East Moor and Lynher Valleys Circular Walk

 Heronford was formerly called Newton.
 The earliest records of the settlement are from 1748.
 The name is Old English for "new farm" - equivalent to Trenoweth in Cornish.

 21. Turn right onto the lane to reach a ford.
-Cross via the footbridge to the left then continue on the lane to where it ends in a T-junction.
+Cross via the footbridge to the left then follow the path through the woods until it ends at a track beside a gate.
+Turn right onto the track to return to the lane then turn left to continue on the lane to where it ends in a T-junction.

 The footbridge is thought to date from the early 19th Century.